matush-v/AllNightLong/README.md

 * Sexy graphics (clock) - M
  + Landing page
   * Input will be saved as cookies that expire in 12 hours
-  * Copyright and small hr needs to be shifted to the bottom
+  * Copyright and small hr needs to be shifted to the bottom - S
   * Title and subtitle need to be pulled up a bit                                  --- DONE
-  * Needs larger space between the two inputs
+  * Needs larger space between the two inputs - S
-  * “Lets do this!” button needs to be bigger
+  * “Lets do this!” button needs to be bigger - S
  + Clock page
   * I’M DONE!! button
   * I’m too tired! button
    + Anything user does is added to the localstorage
-  * Very nice clock with hour and minute hand (no second hand)
+  * Very nice clock with hour and minute hand (optional second hand) - M, S
+    * Make Hour and Minute hand pointed like in luxury watches
   * Should be able to put colored dots between hours in clock
 * Creating a schedule
   * more research - A